Manual Installation Instructions

 ntpq -p

-One of the items in the list should be named something like PPS(0).
-If you see this, it’s working!
-(Note it may take a few minutes for ntpq -p to show changes.
-Re-Run the ntpq command as needed.)
+One of the items in the list should include a string similar to PPS(0) if it is working.
+Note that it may take a few minutes for ntpq -p to show changes.
+Re-run the ntpq command as needed.

 Setting up the GPS

-1. Next it is time to set up the GPS to input the rought time data.
+1. Next it is time to set up the GPS to input the rough time data.
 First, verify the GPS is connected and on the correct port by running:

 setserial -g /dev/ttyS4